©1978

 naive people, and literal about the ways of God.
 A baby born, in

 a manger appeared instead to one day preach spiritual truths.
-Jesus carried the Gospel, saying,

 "Re-orient yourselves, make God the center of your lives,